Q: How will COVID-19 affect the 2020 season?

 Q. I've been on several teams and never got to compete.
 Will the Downingtown Mountain Biking Team be different?

 A. We want to introduce kids to mountain biking and make it fun for all.
-Everyone races and every race counts toward scoring as long as you finish!
+Everyone is encouraged (although not required) to race, and every race counts as long as you finish!

 Q. What are the core values of the team?

-A: The five core values of NICA, PICL and Downingtown MTB Mountain Biking Team are:
+A: The core values of NICA, PICL and Downingtown MTB Mountain Biking Team are:

 Q. When is the Downingtown Mountain Biking Team's season?